 According to the US Bureau of Labor Statistics, the job outlook for veterinary technicians is projected to grow faster than average.
-The need for veterinary technicians is expected to increase by 19% over the next ten years, much faster than average.
+The need for veterinary technicians is expected to increase by 19% over the next ten years.
 That means the demand for trained techs is high - making now the perfect time to train for a career in the field.
-With high demand comes the opportunity for competitive and generous wages.
+With high demand comes the opportunity for competitive wages.
 Remember, the national average salary for veterinary technicians was $34,420 per year in 2018.
 Depending on your experience, location, and education, you can potentially earn more - for example, the highest paid vet techs in 2018 earned as much as $50,010 per year.

 So how can you land the higher-paying vet tech jobs?
 It comes down to which industry you work in, as well as your geographic location.

 Many people think of vet techs as the people who work at their local veterinarian’s office, but technicians actually work in a wide range of industries, from advocacy organizations to zoos.
 How much a vet tech makes can hinge on what industry they decide to work in.

 The top-paying industry for vet techs is the federal government’s executive branch, with a yearly average wage of $53,780.
 The executive branch includes agencies like the Department of Agriculture and the Department of Commerce, which may employ vet techs to work in animal inspection jobs, at fisheries, or in other interesting positions.
 Other top-paying industries for vet techs include:

 In addition to the industry you choose to work in as a vet tech, your geographic location can affect your pay, too.
 Here's where vet techs tend to earn the most.